zzonyo/trust-docs-test/source/index.html.md

 | topic    | string | Required； Subscribe Topic Name，Required subscribe accounts.$contract_code   Subscribe/unsubscribe the balance change of a given coin，when the value of $contract_code is “*”, it means to subscribe/unsubscribe the balance change of all coins; contract_code is case-insenstive.Both uppercase and lowercase are supported.e.g.
 "BTC-USDT" |

 ### Note:
- - Account topic will be pushed every 5s.
+ - A regular push of account is performed every 5 sedconds.The event field of the reponse is "snapshot".If there is a push in 5 seconds, snapshot push will be skipped.

 > When there is any balance change, the Server will send a notification with the return parameter.
 For example: